GispoCoding/geospatial-text-analysis/README.md

 Also the end result is included in this repo.
 It is a [Geopackage file](./qgis_project_and_layers.gpkg) that contains the data categorized based on Finnish text analysis and [predefined categories](./data/categories.json).

-QGIS visualization is provided in the same file, so you may just use the result geopackage, if you don't want to tweak the analysis manually.
-If you want to run the analysis yourself, keep reading:
+QGIS visualization is provided in the same file, so *you may just use the result geopackage, if you don't want to tweak the analysis manually*.

+*If you want to run the analysis yourself, keep reading:*

 ## Requirements
 - Python 3.9